 Best Treats: Vitakraft Fruit Cocktail Parrot & Cockatiel Treat

-Whether you’re trying to reward your cockatiel, encourage it to switch foods, or just in the mood to spoil it, treats can come in handy.
+Whether you’re trying to reward your cockatiel or just in the mood to spoil it, treats can come in handy.
 This treat mix from Vitakraft is made with 11 easy-to-pronounce ingredients, including dehydrated bananas, pineapples, papayas, coconut, carrots, red peppers, and whole peanuts, with zero added sugars.
 It also contains essential trace elements, vitamins, and minerals so you can feel extra good about giving it to your bird.
 As with all treats, it’s important to keep portion sizes in mind as you don’t want to overtreat your pet and risk ruining its appetite or having it gain weight from too many treats.

 Best Bars: Lafeber's Fruit Delight Avi-Cakes for Parakeets, Cockatiels, Lovebirds & Conures